-Only social movements, political activism and unemployment have statistical significance at 95% confidence level in robust model.
-1% change in social movement will increase 2.145% in government expense as percentage to GDP.
-1% change in political activism will bring decrease 1.41% in government expense as percentage to GDP.
-When unemployment increases 1%, government expense as percentage to GDP will increase 0.191%.
+Only social movements, political activism and unemployment have a statistically significant impact on economic governance at the 95% confidence level in the robust model.
+According to this model, a 1% change in social movement participation will increase government expenditure as a percentage of GDP by 2.145%.
+A 1% change in political activism will decrease government expenditure as a percentage of GDP by 1.41%.
+When unemployment increases by 1%, government expenditure as a percentage of GDP will increase by 0.191%.

-After regression analysis, only research hypothesis 1 has been verified.
+The regression analysis only verified research hypothesis 1.
 Research hypothesis 2 needs to be further examined.
 Besides, after eliminating the problem of multicollinearity and interactive effect, unemployment still has significance in the robust model.
 More research needs to be done to decide whether to include corruption as research hypothesis 3.

-The limitation of this research lies in the lack of many data leading to less sample size.
-For all the models, our research has only around 40 observations due to missing values in plenty of countries.
+The primary limitation of this research lies in the amount of missing data, leading to a small sample size.
+Each model has only about 40 observations due to missing value.
 With cross-sectional analysis, variable might lack of conformity.
-The sample unit of WVS is individuals while for WDI is country.
+Another limitation is that the unit of observation of the WVS data is individuals, while for WDI it is country.
 This might result in, for example, corruption has theoretical value of qualitative research, but doesn’t pass any of the regression models because corruption is measured by individual answers instead of country unit.
-The problem can be well addressed by using an objective country unit indicator.
+The problem can be addressed by using an objective country unit indicator.

 Reference